 There are three main steps to the semi-finished basement strategy.
 First, coat the floor with a tough, thick, catalyzed floor coating, then lay down removable, interlocking rubber floor tiles in areas where people will stand or kids will play.
 It’s amazing how much better this approach makes any basement space look and feel.
 If you do nothing else but improve the floor, you’ll love your basement much more.

 Second, clean and paint the walls with a bright colour.
 White is my favourite.
 100% acrylic latex paint sticks to brick, block or poured concrete walls very well.
 A shop vac is the best tool to get the bulk of dirt off basement walls.
+Using white or any light-colored paint will make your semi-finished basement look more inviting and comfortable.

 Third, vacuum the floor joists, pipes and wires overhead, then paint that area a light colour, too.
 I’ll admit that painting areas like these is not easy because of all the obstructions you need to work around, but the results are very good looking, in an informal and rustic way.